Animatron/player/doc/API.md

 But they are intended for rare use and we hope you'll be fine with three predefined ones.

+You may also do this with `var player = createPlayer(...); player.mode = C.M_...;`, it has the same effect.

 **NB**: `C.M_VIDEO`, `C.M_PREVIEW` and `C.M_DYNAMIC` are the precalculated mixes of these "precise" options.

 #### debug ####

 If you want to see the FPS rate, shapes origin points, names of the shapes, the traces of their translate operations, set `debug` to `true`.
+You may also do this with `var player = createPlayer(...); player.debug = true;`, it has the same effect.

 #### zoom ####

 To zoom an animation besides the canvas size (normally all animations fit the canvas), you may use `zoom` option.
+You may also do this with `var player = createPlayer(...); player.zoom = ...;`, it has the same effect.

 #### meta ####